seamusdemora/PiFormulae/CheckPiTemperature.md

 ```

 If the command fails, or if you get a different output, you may need to run the upgrade process.

+*The Organization* did thermal testing on this firmware.
+Their [test results were briefed in this blog post](https://www.raspberrypi.org/blog/thermal-testing-raspberry-pi-4/?from=hackcv&hmsr=hackcv.com).
+The blog highlights the improvements of the various firmware upgrades, and explains that the power-dissipation management firmware can be gotten through the normal `apt full-upgrade` process.

 ---